The Alan Titchmarsh Show: Main series

+Christmas editions

-STV
+Broadcast on STV

 STV, serving central and northern Scotland ITV regions, decided not to broadcast series' 3 to 7.
 STV wished to broadcast their afternoon chat show The Hour instead at 5 pm.
 STV also believe the show did not rate well and thus has an opt-out, but it became clear the series was partly axed to a dispute with ITV.
 In 2011, the dispute was resolved and STV began broadcasting the eighth series in March 2011, the same as the other ITV regions.
 During the period viewers had to use other means to watch the series including ITV Player or watch the show on ITV's London feed, on Sky or Virgin Media.

 Controversies

 The programme's discussion of "adult" themes, including a former regular item on sex toys presented by Julie Peasgood have sparked a large number of viewer complaints.
 In 2010, Ofcom, the media regulator, released figures revealing that Titchmarsh's ITV show had the fifth highest number of complaints of any programme for that year.

 In 2013, Ofcom ruled that an interview with actress Patsy Kensit breached regulations.
 Kensit was found to have made "promotional and unduly prominent" references to diet firm Weight Watchers, which she is paid to endorse, and Titchmarsh had failed to challenge her claims or mention that Kensit was a "weight loss ambassador" for the diet company.